Blankenberg (Sieg) station

 Blankenberg (Sieg) station is a through station in the town of Hennef in the German state of North Rhine-Westphalia.
 The station was opened in 1860/61 on a section of the Sieg Railway, opened by the Cologne-Minden Railway Company (Cöln-Mindener Eisenbahn-Gesellschaft, CME) between Hennef (Sieg) and Eitorf on 1 August 1860.
 It has two platform tracks and is classified by Deutsche Bahn as a category 6 station.

-The station is served by Rhine-Ruhr S-Bahn line S12 between Düren and Au (Sieg) hourly.
-Seven services each way of S19 start or finish in Blankenberg in the peaks.
-Other S19 services starting or finishing in Herchen or Au pass through without stopping.
+The station is served by S-Bahn S 12 services between Köln-Ehrenfeld and Au (Sieg) and S 19 services on weekdays between Düren and Blankenberg, Herchen or Au (Sieg), both hourly.
+Two S 12 services an hour operate between Köln-Ehrenfeld and Au (Sieg) on Sunday and late nights Monday to Saturday, when no S 19 services operate.